xabbu42/Master/arbeit.md

 \End{proof}

 \Begin{lemma} \label{constants}
-Assume the proof tree is prehistoric-loop-free.
+Assume the proof tree is prehistoric-cycle-free.
 Taken the $ε$ as defined in lemma \ref{epsilon}, we have: If $ε(i_0,j_0) ≥ ε(i,j)$, then for any $k_0 ≤ m_{i_0,j_0}$ and any $k ≤ m_{i,j}$,
 $c_{i_0,j_0,k_0}$ does not occur in $A^N_{i,j,k}$ for the single